MAIF/melusine/README.md

 **An other subpackage is also provided** to manage, modify or add parameters such as : regular expressions, keywords, stopwords, etc.

-* ``config`` : contains *`ConfigJsonReader`* class to setup and handle a *conf.json* file.
-This JSON file is the core of this package since it's used by different submodules to preprocess the data.
+* ``config`` : This modules loads a configuration dict which is essential to the Melusine package.
+By customizing the configurations, users may adapt the text preprocessing to their needs.

 **2 other subpackages are offered to provide a dashboard app and ethics guidelines for AI project :**